hivepress/hivepress/readme.txt

 - **Ad Placement** – the most common, simple yet effective way to monetize a directory website once you reach decent traffic.

 The above list is not exhaustive, and you can combine different options into unique monetization models.
 For example, you can enable bookings for marketplace listings or charge a commission on custom offers.

+= Switch designs with ease =
+There are [free and premium themes](https://hivepress.io/themes/?utm_medium=referral&utm_source=wordpress.org) officially integrated with HivePress, ensuring maximum compatibility, so you can start with a design that matches your requirements or switch your directory website’s design later without losing any data.

+- **[ListingHive](https://hivepress.io/themes/listinghive/?utm_medium=referral&utm_source=wordpress.org)** – a free multipurpose directory and classified ads theme, suitable for creating directory websites of any type, such as Yelp or Craigslist.
+- **[RentalHive](https://hivepress.io/themes/rentalhive/?utm_medium=referral&utm_source=wordpress.org)** – a versatile theme for any kind of rental and booking marketplace that allows you to launch rental marketplaces similar to Airbnb or Vrbo.
+- **[ExpertHive](https://hivepress.io/themes/experthive/?utm_medium=referral&utm_source=wordpress.org)** – an on-demand services marketplace theme, suitable for building platforms with business models similar to TaskRabbit or Thumbtack.
+- **[MeetingHive](https://hivepress.io/themes/meetinghive/?utm_medium=referral&utm_source=wordpress.org)** – a modern theme for various appointment booking platforms that makes it possible to launch a marketplace similar to Booksy or Preply.
+- **[TaskHive](https://hivepress.io/themes/taskhive/?utm_medium=referral&utm_source=wordpress.org)** – a fully featured freelance marketplace theme for creating platforms similar to Fiverr or Upwork, or digital marketplaces like Creative Market.
+- **[JobHive](https://hivepress.io/themes/jobhive/?utm_medium=referral&utm_source=wordpress.org)** – a clean and modern theme for building job boards and job portals, enabling you to launch job search websites similar to Indeed or Monster.

+The platforms and services mentioned above are used only as examples of possible business models.
+With HivePress themes, you can also build websites for a wide range of other business models.
+All mentioned names remain the property of their respective owners and do not imply any affiliation or endorsement.

 = Do more with extensions =
 HivePress is extensible by design, which means you can build websites with different functionality using various combinations of extensions, while avoiding bloat by keeping only the features you need.
 There are numerous [free and premium extensions](https://hivepress.io/extensions/?utm_medium=referral&utm_source=wordpress.org) available for HivePress, with many more on the way: